Learn

 To get the same results, here are three things you can do:

-• Create unique content like data reports, market trends, case studies, infographics, etc.
+• Create unique content like data reports, market trends, case studies, infographics, etc. This will drive people to your website, and you can capture email addresses in exchange for the content.

 • Guest posts on relevant sites.
 Make this content engaging so the reader would like to visit your site.